<Home/Articles/Top foodie highlights of Rio de Janeiro

 |

 The original thinking behind this article was to celebrate highlights of Brazil’s extraordinary food.
 What I realised instantly, as I began to remember mouth-watering moments from my culinary odyssey in Rio de Janeiro, was a top ten barely even covered the best of Carioca cuisine.
 It’s the fifth largest country in the world so it’s no surprise that Brazil has a large number of very distinct regional cookery styles and local dishes.
-If there is one factor which unifies Rio food it is, paradoxically, its diversity.
-Nevertheless, here is what I would count as some of the best food in Rio de Janeiro.
+As a result, we really had to think hard and narrow down the top foodie highlights of Rio de Janeiro.

 Pao de queijo